How debt financing works

 A proper debt-to-equity ratio for your business will depend on a wide variety of factors, including:

-The impact that your obligation to make payments under the loan will have on the cash flow of your business,
+- The impact that your obligation to make payments under the loan will have on the cash flow of your business,

-Your costs relating to obtaining the loan,
+- Your costs relating to obtaining the loan,

-Your need for flexibility in the capital structure so you can respond to changing economic or market conditions,
+- Your need for flexibility in the capital structure so you can respond to changing economic or market conditions,

-Your access to alternative sources of financing,
+- Your access to alternative sources of financing,

-The nature and extent of your company’s assets (tangible or intangible) that are available as collateral,
+- The nature and extent of your company’s assets (tangible or intangible) that are available as collateral,

 - The level of dilution of ownership and control that your shareholders (and managers) are willing to tolerate,

-Certain tax considerations (interest payments are a deductible expense, but dividends are not).
+- Certain tax considerations (interest payments are a deductible expense, but dividends are not).

 A good loan proposal should include;

-Summary of the request; This is an overview of the history of the company, the amount of capital needed, the proposed repayment terms, the intended use of the loan, and the collateral available to secure the debt.
+- Summary of the request; This is an overview of the history of the company, the amount of capital needed, the proposed repayment terms, the intended use of the loan, and the collateral available to secure the debt.

-Market data; This is an overview of trends in your business industry, the size of the market, your market share, an assessment of the competition, your sustainable competitive advantages, marketing, public relations, and advertising strategies, market research studies, and relevant future trends in your industry.
+- Market data; This is an overview of trends in your industry, the size of the market, your market share, an assessment of the competition, your sustainable competitive advantages, marketing, public relations, and advertising strategies, market research studies, and relevant future trends in your business industry.

-Financial information; This includes financial statements (best case/expected case/worst case), federal and state tax returns, company valuations or appraisals of key assets, current balance sheet, credit references, and a two-year income statement.
+- Financial information; This includes financial statements (best case/expected case/worst case), federal and state tax returns, company valuations or appraisals of key assets, current balance sheet, credit references, and a two-year income statement.

-Schedules and exhibits; This should include certain key documents, such as agreements with strategic vendors or customers, insurance policies, leases, and employment agreements, to be attached as exhibits.
+- Schedules and exhibits; This should include key documents such as agreements with strategic vendors or customers, insurance policies, leases, and employment agreements, to be attached as exhibits.

 Your loan proposal may get rejected if it shows;